wright-group/WrightTools/docs/write_from_method.rst

 Once you have the method, it is useful to share your code for others to use.
 If you wish for your method to be included in the upstream code, take the following steps:

-- Read our contributing_ page to learn how to submit a Pull Request.
+- Read our :ref:`contributing` page to learn how to submit a Pull Request.
 - Place your function in the ``WrightTools/data`` folder with the filename ``_<lowercase kind>.py``
 - Add ``__all__ = ["from_<kind>"]`` to the file.
 - Import your file and add a line to the ``__all__`` defined in ``WrightTools/data/__init__.py``